inet-framework/inet-showcases/docs/visualizer/packetdrop/index.md

 ## ARP resolution failed

 In this example, a host tries to ping a non-existent destination.
-The configuration for this example is <var>ArpResolutionFailed</var> in the ini file.
+The configuration for this example is `ArpResolutionFailed` in the ini file.
 Packets will be dropped because the MAC address of the destination cannot be resolved.
 The network for this configuration is the following:

 <img class="screen" src="arpfailednetwork.png">

-It contains only one host, an <var>AdhocHost</var>.
+It contains only one host, an `AdhocHost`.

 The host is configured to ping the IP address 10.0.0.2.
 It will try to resolve the destination's MAC address with ARP.
 Since there are no other hosts, the ARP